First steps

 Superset metadata (slices, connections, tables, dashboards etc.) is stored in an SQL database.

-For testing purposes, you can spin up a PostgreSQL database with the following commands:
+For testing, you can set up a PostgreSQL database with these commands:

 helm repo add bitnami https://charts.bitnami.com/bitnami